-E-commerce retailers need to have well-prepared supply chains ahead of the holidays, with the right amount of inventory located at the right locations.
-As retail competition increases, online retailers are starting in August to prepare for their busy holiday season.
+eCommerce retailers need to have well-prepared supply chains ahead of the holidays, with the right amount of inventory located at the right locations.
+As retail competition increases, online retailers are already in the throes of preparing for another major peak season.

-- Forrester estimates that e-commerce revenue will account for 17% of total retail revenue by 2022.1
+- Forrester estimates that e-commerce revenue will account for 17% of total retail revenue in 2022.1

 Many retailers use last year’s data to better understand how, when, and where their customers shop during the holiday season.
 Using analytics, retailers can better recognize what products sold best, which customers bought what, and where products were purchased most – such as in the store or online.

 And many retailers are finding that their revenues are growing despite the bad press that the retail industry has seen lately with the closing of stores.
 The reason – more and more people are still shopping, only they are doing it online.

 What do you need to do to get your warehouse, fulfillment center, and in-store pickup areas in tip-top shape before the holidays?

 Don't wait!
 Due to the COVID-19 pandemic and current supply chain disruptions like supply shortages and longer-than-usual shipping timelines, the time to prepare your fulfillment operations for peak season is waning.
 Many retailers are concerned about where and how they will store, prep, pack, and ship/stage for pick up thousands of orders coming in from various channels.
 Because of this, a chief concern in preparing for peak season is readying warehouses, retail back rooms, and customer pickup areas for a massive influx of orders, and after that, managing reverse logistics for all of the returns.

 To eliminate these concerns, retailers need effective and efficient fulfillment storage and order picking solutions to support the seasonal peak.

 Related Reading: Optimizing Retail Storage in Customer Pickup Areas